poems4u/poems4u/content/poems/posts/Thanatos.md

 Let that fucking cardinal have my other eye, <br>
 Then I'll have two eye patches like a retarded pirate. <br>
 I'll sail to the middle of I-40 West, <br>
-Groping for the eX that marks that spot. <br>
+Groping for the X that marks that spot. <br>

-And when that yellow hummer hits my body going 85 and launches me into that hospital bed to be later released upon the socius half baked, i can say <br>
+And when _that_ yellow hummer hits my body going 85 and launches me into _that_ hospital bed to be later released upon the socius half baked, i can say <br>
 "A mode of God!" <br>
 Like a good Spinozan.

-If they're right that conciousness is like a clenched anus, <br>
+If they're right that consciousness is like a clenched anus, <br>
 Then mine is so tight that if you fucked my pussy it would explode like a fecal-nuke, <br>
-And Milan Hair Removal, the university, Stratford, would all be reduced to a bubbling pile of molten shit.
+And Milan Hair Removal, the university, [REDACTED], would all be reduced to a bubbling pile of molten shit.

 Fucking Condorcet is here too; <br>
 He's measuring my dick to redistribute it to the masses; <br>
 These fucking maggot brains only think something is valuable if it's in use.

 I'm at the other Stone Mountain <br>
-Instead of driving home to leave my car running in the garage. <br>
+[REDACTED] <br>
 Stonewall: Who threw the first brick? <br>
 Stonewall: Who shot him off his horse?